chumphrey-cmd/WORKING-MEMORY/TOOLS/FORENSICS/workstation-setup-procedure.md

 ##### Windows VM UTC Time Configuration

+> **NOTE:** you shouldn't need to run the commands below as Proxmox is set for UTC, however, if for some reason your created VM doesn't inherit those time settings follow the steps below.

 ```cmd
 # Run as Administrator
 # Set registry to use UTC (prevents Windows from adjusting for local time)